BalliAsghar/keep-GitHub-Streak/README.md

-This is a new commit message.
+Added a new method to the library to save a user's session